chamikaravinda/izigma-blockchain/readme.md

 Read Me

 # izigma-blockchain

-This is a blockchain framework to use with node servers
+This is a blockchain framework that support multiple chain handling, to use with node servers

 ### configuration

 To use or test this library you need to add a configuration file.

-STEP 1 : Run the following command relevant to your operating system in the project directory
+STEP 1 : Run the following command relevant to your

+    operating system in the project directory

     windows :
     ```